Kshitiz-Sharma/mars-notebooks/sample-notebooks/source/shell.sh.md

 # Pipes/redirection
 ### Pipe check
-- Lets you see check input is coming from pipe or from keyboard/arguments
+- Lets you see check input is coming from a pipe or from arguments.
-- Input coming from pipe does not mean nothing will come from terminal.
-Function can still have arugments in addition to pipe input `echo a | f 1 2`
+- A connected pipe does not imply that there are no arguments.
+A function can still have arguments in addition to pipe input `echo a | func 1 2`
-- `shell-is-pipe-input` returns TRUE if input is coming from a pipe, FALSE if from a terminal

->**Usage**: shell-is-pipe-input-new && echo YES
+>**Usage**: echo a | shell-is-pipe-input-new
+TRUE
+shell-is-pipe-input-new
+FALSE

 ```shell
 shell-is-pipe-input-new() {